lostfictions/znv/README.md

 across your codebase.
 At worst, a misconfigured environment will launch and run without apparent error, with issues only making themselves apparent later when a certain code path is hit.
-A good way to avoid this is to **declare and validate environment variables in one place** and to export the validated result, so that other parts of your code can make their dependencies on these vars explicit.
+A good way to avoid this is to **declare and validate environment variables in one place** and export the validated result, so that other parts of your code can make their dependencies on these vars explicit.

-Additionally, env vars represent one of the _boundaries_ of your application, just like file I/O or a server request.
+Env vars represent one of the _boundaries_ of your application, just like file I/O or a server request.
 In TypeScript, as in many other typed languages, these boundaries present a challenge to maintaining a well-typed app.
 [Zod](https://github.com/colinhacks/zod) does an excellent job at parsing and validating poorly-typed data at boundaries into clean, well-typed values. znv facilitates its use for environment validation.